acehinnnqru/dotfiles/README.md

 # dotfiles

+Rewrote it in nix.

 My dotfiles in use.
-Including configs for tmux, zsh, neovim and wezterm.
+Including configs for tmux, zsh, neovim and alacritty.

 - For neovim, mostly about rust, go, web development.
 - For zsh, mostly about zinit.
-- For wezterm, contains some basic configs.
 - For tmux, contains some settings and plugins.

 # Screenshots